 Both of these features are only available to Pinterest for Business accounts and that’s why it’s so important for bloggers to have access to these two perks!

-Breaking Down Your Analytics
+Breaking Down Your Pinterest Analytics Dashboard

 Now let’s break down your Analytics dashboard so you know exactly what each section means and how you can use it to your advantage.